 ** The weight is relevant to these comparisons as for the highest speeds you want the highest horsepower with the lowest weight.
 If two cars that have the same horsepower but different weight, the lighter car will be faster.

-If you are looking at buying a new or second-hand car, contact the Motor Hospital and we can give you advice about getting the best price, what to look for as well as servicing a second-hand car.
+If you are looking at buying a new or second-hand car, contact the Motor Hospital and we can give you advice about getting the best price, what to look for as well as servicing your second-hand car.